-It is very important to understand the file structure in CodeIgniter if you want to develop applications successfully.
+It is very important to understand the file structure and in CodeIgniter if you want to develop applications successfully.

 The following image shows the file structure in CodeIgniter

-Let's now look at the above files
+Let's now look at the above files in CodeIgniter folder structure:

 application – this is the directory that will contain your application logic.
 All of your application code will be contained in this directory